Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 your backup in for processing.

-**9. Hardware and software maintenance and troubleshooting**
+## **9. Hardware and software maintenance and troubleshooting**

-**Battery maintenance.** A new tablet‘s battery will typically last for 8 - 10 straight hours of use, or approximately 20-25 EGRA assessments.
+**Battery maintenance.** A new tablet‘s battery will typically last for 8 - 10 straight hours of Tangerine use, or approximately 20-25 EGRA assessments.
 To fully recharge the battery, you may need approximately 3 hours or more.